Learn Early (1979)

 - If you are used to flying in mph, kph, or knots, life will change for you when you start flying in Mach number.
 What is “critical Mach” and why do you need to understand this?
 See High Speed Flight.

-- Scan the systems section of your new flight department and look for foreign concepts.
+- Scan the systems section of your new flight manual and look for foreign concepts.
 If you’ve only flown aircraft with cables between you and the flight controls, you need to get up to speed on whatever faces you now.
 Other pilots may tell you your full-time hydraulic flight controls are just like those on a conventional airplane, but don’t believe them.
 You need to understand everything that happens between you and the elevator when you pull back on the yoke.